instill-ai/community/README.md

 ## Instill Cloud

 Not quite into self-hosting?
-We've got you covered with our **☁️ [Instill Cloud](https://console.instill.tech/?utm_source=github&utm_medium=readme&utm_campaign=community)**!
+We've got you covered with **☁️ [Instill Cloud](https://console.instill.tech/?utm_source=github&utm_medium=readme&utm_campaign=community)**!
 It's a fully-managed public cloud service that grants you access to all the fantastic features of Instill Core, without the hassle of managing infrastructure.
 We're currently in the exciting Open Alpha testing phase, and all features are FREE during this period! 🎉

 ## CLI & SDKs